adambray/Spellr/README.md

 To check an entire string, use the `check_string` method, providing the string to check, and an optional integer offset indicating where to begin checking.
 If no offset is provided, the method will check from the beginning of the string.

 The `check_string` method returns an array.
 Each element in this array is another array, corresponding to a misspelled word in the string.
-The first element of the inner array is a string of the first misspelled word detected; the second is the offset at which the word was found; the third is an array of suggested corrections.
+The first element of the inner array is a string equal to the misspelled word detected; the second is the offset at which the word was found; the third is an array of suggested corrections.

 If no misspellings are found, `check_string` returns an empty array.